melvin2504/ProjectMeteo/README.md

    - Click 'Create' to deploy.
 Cloud Run will provide a URL to access your deployed application.

 #### Step 4: Accessing the Application
 - Once deployed, access the application via the URL provided by Cloud Run.
-The web interface should be ready to interact with your M5Stack device and Google Cloud backend services for real-time and historical weather data visualization.
+It will be the endpoint to use in your Micropython code for your M5Stack in order to use backend services.

 By following these steps, you'll have a robust deployment of your weather monitoring application running on Google Cloud, leveraging its powerful services for scalability and performance.